yeerock/face-api-demo/README.md

 ## About the Author

 I am Leong Yee Rock, a dedicated hobbyist engineer, and the developer behind this application.
-I am proud to be a part of VYROX.com IoT, an esteemed research and development company specializing in IoT solutions.
+I am proud to be a part of [VYROX IoT](https://vyrox.com), an esteemed research and development company specializing in IoT solutions.

 ## Live Demo

 To experience the live demo, [click here](https://yeerock.000webhostapp.com/face-api-js-demo/face-api-js-demo.html) (Desktop) | [click here](https://yeerock.000webhostapp.com/face-api-js-demo/face-api-js-demo-mobile.html) (Mobile).
 Ensure your webcam is plugged in and that your browser has permission to access it.
 Feel free to explore the face-api.js demo and experiment with different images and faces.

+For any issues or further information, please contact me through [my page](https://vyrox.com/about.php).

 Enjoy!